acf-extended/ACF-Extended/README.md

 * One Click: the 'Add row' button will add a layout without the selection modal if there is only one layout available in the flexible content
 * Lock Flexible Content: Disable sortable layouts using `filter('acfe/flexible/lock/name=my_flexible', true, $field)`
 * Remove Actions Buttons: Remove the action buttons using `filter('acfe/flexible/remove_actions/name=my_flexible', true, $field)`
+* Asynchronous Layouts: Add layouts using Ajax method.
+This setting increase performance on complex Flexible Content
 * Disable Legacy Layout Title Ajax: Disable the native ACF Layout Title Ajax call on `acf/fields/flexible_content/layout_title`.

 ### ACF: Dynamic Forms